Provable Scaling Laws for the Test-Time Compute of Large Language Models: A two-stage knockout-style algorithm

-\end{assumption} In other words, we assume that the LLM can generate a correct solution with a {non-zero} probability, and do {better than a random guess} in comparing a pair of correct and incorrect solutions.
-Note that $\pgenerate$ and $\pcompare$ are defined with respect to a specific input problem, not for a distribution of problems or a benchmark.
-We will empirically validate this assumption later in Section~\ref{sec:experiments}.
+In other words, we assume that the LLM can generate a correct solution with {non-zero} probability, and do {better than a random guess} in comparing a pair of correct and incorrect solutions.
+Here, $\pgenerate$ and $\pcompare$ are defined for a specific input problem, not for a distribution of problems or a benchmark.

-With this assumption in place, we have the following provable scaling law. \begin{theorem} If Assumption~\ref{asp:pgen_pcomp} holds for the input problem, then the failure probability of the proposed two-stage algorithm with hyperparameters $N$ (the number of initial candidate solutions) and $K$ (the number of times that each pair of solutions involved in the knockout stage are compared) is bounded as follows:
+\begin{remark} While this assumption seems minimal and natural at first glance, its requirement that $\pcompare > 0.5$ holds for \emph{any pair} of correct and incorrect solutions renders it somewhat restricted and non-robust.
+This will motivate our development for an alternative algorithm and its provable scaling law under different technical assumptions, to be elaborated in Section~\ref{sec:league_algorithm}. \end{remark}